losttrain68/character-ideas/squirrel-ranger-rogue.md

 **Rogue Level 3, Scout Archetype.** Skirmisher - can move half speed if enemy ends turn within 5 feet; does not provoke opportunity attacks.

+## Background
+**Soldier**

-**BACKGROUND:** Soldier - Scout.
+Scout.
 Veteran of the Watch, Ren is now tasked with patrolling the farmlands outside Waterdeep.
 He longs for more adventure and time in the trees.

 **RACE:** Critterfolk - Squirrel